jacobjohn2016/hundred/about.md

 ---
-title: Colophon
+title: About
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hi, I'm a computer science graduate from the Vellore Institute of Technology, Vellore.
+This blog is for journaling my upcoming experiences.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.

-If you have a question about him or else, just send a letter to him.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+I'm a computer science graduate from Vellore Institute of Technology, Vellore.
+I formally started my data science journey in the midst of 2019.
+Its been a bumpy ride ever since.
+Join me to see how everything pans along!

+This blog for journaling my 🎒upcoming data science experiences.
+This blog runs on jekyll, is hosted on [Vercel](https://vercel.com/) and uses the <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a> theme.

-##### may u needs ✨
+##### Reach me @ ✨

 - {{ site.author.email }}
 - github.com/{{ site.author.username }}